 - ¼ cup chopped fresh flat-leaf parsley for garnish

 - Jar of roasted red peppers, chopped for garnish.
-(You can roast your own red peppers, but since this is “Cooking Secrets for Men”, we’ll go with the expedient ingredient)
+(You can roast your red peppers, but since this is “Cooking Secrets for Men”, we’ll go with the expedient ingredient)

 - Pita chips or pita bread (heated briefly on the grill) for dipping